igvteam/igv.js/doc/embedding.md

         browser = igv.createBrowser(div, options);

-The complete set of configuration options is documented [here] (configuration.html).
+The complete set of configuration options is documented [here](configuration.html).

-Example web pages illustrating embedding are available [here] (//igv.org/web/examples).
+Example web pages illustrating embedding are available [here](//igv.org/web/examples).

 After creation, client pages interact with the browser through the singleton "igv.browser" object.
 Typical interactions include creating of new tracks and navigation.
-The complete api is documented [here] (api.html).
+The complete api is documented [here](api.html).

 ##Dependencies##